How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 2628-6998, https://worldmediation.org/journal/

 More than 100,000 Nepali-speaking Bhutanese people were forced out of Bhutan between 1990 and 1993.
 Many of the refugees are staying in camps there to date.
-The conflict between Bhutan and Nepal is not entirely resolved, and restorative justice remains a hope (Schultz 2016).
-Mindfulness as a tool might be added value to overcome the conflict.
+The conflict between Bhutan and Nepal has not been resolved, and restorative justice remains a hope (Schultz 2016).
+Mindfulness as a tool might add value to overcoming conflict.

-This report will give a brief introduction to the refugee crisis of Nepali-speaking people from Bhutan.
+This report will briefly introduce the refugee crisis of Nepali-speaking people from Bhutan.
 Furthermore, mindful questions for the conflict parties for reflection will be developed, which should help the reader to analyze the conflict critically.
 Also, a short personal conclusion will be given.

 THE BHUTANESE REFUGEE CRISIS

 Some Nepali Bhutanese claim that most of their protests were peaceful; however, some turned violent.
 Ethnic Nepali people have been living in Bhutan for generations; nevertheless, their land was taken away.
-To date, more than 18,000 Nepali Bhutanese refugees live in camps in Nepal (Schultz 2016).
+More than 18,000 Nepali Bhutanese refugees live in camps in Nepal (Schultz 2016).

-In the mid-1980s, additionally, the Government of Nepal passed a citizenship law, which forms the basis to declare Nepali Bhutanese people as non-nationals of Nepal.
-Many of the refugees in the camps are resettled in other countries with the support of UNHCR (European Resettlement Network 2013).
+In the mid-1980s, the Government of Nepal also passed a citizenship law, which forms the basis for declaring Nepali Bhutanese people as non-nationals of Nepal.
+Many refugees in the camps are resettled in other countries with the support of UNHCR (European Resettlement Network 2013).

 MINDFUL REFLECTION